cloudera-labs/hms-mirror/README.md

 - Expand the tarball `tar zxvf hms-mirror-dist.tar.gz`.
   > This produces a child `hms-mirror` directory.
 - As the root user (or `sudo`), run `hms-mirror/setup.sh`.

+### Quick Start

+`hms-mirror` requires a configuration file describing the LEFT (source) and RIGHT (target) cluster connections.
+There are two ways to create the config:

+- `hms-mirror -su`
+- Use the [default config template](configs/default.template.yaml) as a starting point.
+Edit and place a copy here `$HOME/.hms-mirror/cfg/default.yaml`.

+If either or both clusters are Kerberized, please review the detailed configuration guidance [here](#running-against-a-legacy-non-cdp-kerberized-hiveserver2) and [here](#kerberized-connections).

+### General Guidance

+- Run `hms-mirror` from the RIGHT cluster on an Edge Node.
+> `hms-mirror` is built (default setting) with CDP libraries and will connect natively using those libraries.
+The edge node should have the hdfs client installed and configured for that cluster.
+The application will use this connections for some migration strategies.
+- Connecting to HS2 through KNOX (in both clusters, if possible) reduces complexities of the connection by removing Kerberos from the picture.
+- The libraries will only support a kerberos connection to a 'single' version of hadoop at a time.
+This is relevant for 'Kerberized' connections to Hive Server 2.
+The default libraries will support a kerberized connection to a CDP clusters HS2 and HDFS.
+If the LEFT (source) cluster is Kerberized, including HS2, you will need to make some adjustments.
+  - The LEFT clusters HS2 needs to support any auth mechanism BUT Kerberos.
+  - Use an Ambari Group to setup an independent HS2 instance for this exercise or use KNOX.

 ## Optimizations